ketanhm/ketanhm.github.io/_tabs/about.md

 order: 4
 ---

-As a Senior Client leveraging cutting-edge digital technologies, I help client initiatives to accelerate revenue growth, shorten cycle , reduce costs, and meet regulatory compliance.
+As a seasoned Senior Client Partner, I empower clients to drive business outcomes through the strategic application of cutting-edge digital technologies.
+My expertise lies in accelerating revenue growth, streamlining processes, and reducing costs while ensuring regulatory compliance.

-I excel in trusted consulting, nurturing and managing executive customer relationships, and delivering comprehensive digital transformation programs.

-With a deep understanding of industry contexts and technology, I lead crafting solutions that align with clients’ objectives.

-**Ensuring partnerships succeeds**
+I excel in building trusted relationships with executive clients, providing tailored consulting services that address their unique needs.
+By combining industry acumen with technical know-how, I craft comprehensive digital transformation programs that align seamlessly with clients' objectives.

+My guiding principles for delivering exceptional client success are:

-**Keeping the client focus:** Be client advocate to internal leadership(suppliers’) and keep business focus.
+**1. Keeping the client focus:** Be client advocate to internal leadership(suppliers’) and keep business focus.
 Sync to client objectives.
 Be the bridge between client requirement and delivery organization

-**Being Agile:** Adapt to changing requirement within contractually limits.
+**2. Being Agile:** Adapt to changing requirement within contractually limits.
 Don’t underestimate technology (new) challenges.
 Factor time and resources for experimentation on new tech/tools

-**Build Team and lead for Success:** Make case to staff right skilled resources(global, matrixed org), align teams to client objectives/tech requirements, plan for unexpected personnel changes/backups
+**3. Build global Team & lead for Success:** Make case to staff right skilled resources(global, matrixed org), align teams to client objectives/tech requirements, plan for unexpected personnel changes/backups

-**Keep an oversight on Project/Program:** Do proactive planning, ensure not overcommitting / unrealistic schedules.
+**4. Keep an oversight on Project/Program:** Do proactive planning, ensure not overcommitting / unrealistic schedules.
 Bring to client notice any plan deviations (& mitigation steps) as soon as identified

 ## Trainings